dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-project-validation.md

 ## Overview

 It is time to revisit your team goals and see how you are doing.
-In particular, you should try to imagine where you want to be in 4 weeks.
+In particular, you should try to imagine where you want to be at the end of the term.
 And most importantly, let us think about what success means for us, individually, as a team, as a product, and as a class.

 ## Team Success Metrics

-As a team, gather your ideas together and go around and let everyone discuss where they see the project headed and propose some success metrics and goals for the group as a whole.
+Recall your personal success goals and take a look back at your Project Self Reflection from the start of term.
+As a team, gather your ideas together and go around and let everyone discuss where they see the project headed and propose some success metrics and goals for the project.

+Is your final validation a published app with lots of users?
+Is it methods validation that you write up and present in a scientific format such as a poster?
+What results do you have to get to consider the project idea validated?
+Discuss and decide.

 ## Wiki Page

-Create a wiki page on your github repo called: `Success Metrics and Validation Plan`
+Create a wiki page on your github repo called: `Final Success Metrics and Validation Plan`.
+Use the following template, try to do a bit more than the examples, 5+ per section.

 ```markdown